druimalban/recursr/README.md

 Applicative instance, so I've not implemented Applicative for any of the types in this package.

-## The R type system (or lack thereof)
+## Miscellaneous remarks

+Pattern-matching—not supported in base R, and the various libraries do not work like in Haskell—would have made many of my R functions much more succint.

+Type signatures would have been helpful especially when implementing building-blocks like flat-map and free/cofree.
-R is not strongly-typed—it will freely coerce values—but the S3 class system does at least enable writing functions which are specific to a given functor/monad, e.g. the bind implementation for Either only applies to Either values.
+Indeed, R is not strongly-typed—it will freely coerce values—but the S3 class system does at least enable writing functions which are specific to a given functor/monad, e.g. the bind implementation for Either only applies to Either values.